apache/incubator-taverna-server/README.md

 This will build each module and run their tests.

-You should then find the equivalent of `TavernaServer.3.1.0-incubating-SNAPSHOT.war` in the folder `taverna-server-webapp/target/`
+You should then find `taverna-server.war` in the folder `taverna-server-webapp/target/`

 ## Skipping tests